bfrangi/resonant-tunnelling/README.md

 # Resonant Tunnelling Simulator

-Numerical simulation in an *Advanced Quantum Mechanics* course of the *Engineering Physics* degree.
+Code for *Numerical Simulation of Resonant Tunnelling* developed for an *Advanced Quantum Mechanics* course of the UC3M *Engineering Physics* degree.

 ## Contents